amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 # **AZ-104 PRACTICE QUESTIONS**

 This section contains a curated set of **100 practice questions** designed to simulate the style, scope, and difficulty of the **Azure Administrator Associate** exam.
+I personally used these questions to quiz myself, however my main source of practice was the Udemy courses linked [here](../docs/Resources.md)

 These questions focus on: